How PHS Works

 - Spend less time in front of a screen

-Read on to find out about our collaborative partnerships, the school-based educational and environmental initiatives and you will see how the program goals are central to everything we do.
+Read on to learn about our collaborative partnerships and school-based educational and environmental initiatives to see how the five program goals are central to everything we do.

 Community – University Collaborative

 Project Healthy Schools is proud to partner with the University of Michigan Health System, schools, community organizations, partner programs and donors.
-The chart below shows the partners.
+Our partnership with Blue Cross Blue Shield of Michigan and the Michigan Department of Community Health called Building Healthy Communities: Engaging middle schools through Project Healthy Schools is expanding the program to 29 more Michigan middle schools.
+The chart below shows the breadth of our partnerships.

-Students, generally in their first year at middle school, participate in 10 hands-on activities.
-Step by step instructions, goals, props, required preparation, and additional enrichment activities are all included in the written activities.
-Activities provide learning experiences and tips on how students can put the 5 PHS key areas or goals into practice in their daily lives.
+Students, generally in their first year at middle school, participate in 10 hands-on lessons.
+Step by step instructions, goals, props, required preparation, and additional enrichment activities are all included in the written lesson plans.
+Lessons provide learning experiences and tips on how students can put the five PHS key areas or goals into practice in their daily lives.

 - Healthy Habits